-subject to the delivery of 50 percent affordable housing.
 Site Context The site is the former Huntsman Sports Club and Grounds.
-Previously Metropolitan Open Land (MOL), this designation was removed in 2006 to enable residential development and the site has been vacant since.
+Previously Metropolitan Open Land (MOL), this designation was removed in 2006 to enable residential development with 50 percent affordable housing and the site has been vacant since.
 To the north and the west, the site is bounded by the Blackheath Park Conservation Area which in this part is predominately characterised by two storey houses.
 The southern boundary of the site is also characterised by two storey semi-detached housing.
 The emerging context along Moorhead Way is provided by the Kidbrooke Village development, with Wingfield Primary School to the northeast and low/mid-rise buildings of three to five storeys along the east side of Moorhead Way.
-Site Requirements • Minimum of 50 percent affordable housing, with a significant proportion of family sized (3+ bedroom) units in both the private and affordable tenures. • Scale and massing to reflect predominant suburban context, with mid-rise elements towards Moorhead Way stepping down to low rise towards the northern, western and southern boundaries. • Ground floor frontages along Moorhead Way must engage with the street and provide sufficient private defensible space for residential. • Proposals must preserve and enhance the setting of the Blackheath Park Conservation Area.
+Site Requirements • Minimum of 50 percent affordable housing, with a significant proportion of family sized (3+ bedroom) units in both the private and affordable tenures. • Scale and massing to reflect predominant suburban context, with mid-rise elements towards Moorhead Way stepping down to low rise towards the northern, western and southern boundaries. • Ground floor frontages along Moorhead Way must engage with the street and provide sufficient private defensible space for residential units. • Proposals must preserve or enhance the setting of the Blackheath Park Conservation Area.
 Development Guidelines Proposals should follow the predominant pattern and spatial character of low-rise development so that the character of the area is maintained and the setting of the adjacent conservation area and listed buildings is preserved.
 Proposed building heights will need to preserve the protected local view, and applicants will be expected to provide verified views to demonstrate this.
 There is an opportunity for an increase in scale and mass of buildings fronting Moorhead Way, to transition to the mid-rise context provided by the planned development on the eastern side of this road.
 The layout should provide for direct and legible connections into the surrounding street network, including Tizzard Grove and Manor Way, to improve pedestrian and cycle connections from the west of the site through to Kidbrooke Village Residential units should be dual aspect (north facing single aspect units are not acceptable) and provide access to suitable private and/or communal amenity space.
 If communal amenity space is not provided for flats, balconies are encouraged to be generously sized and exceed the minimum requirements of the Mayor's Housing SPG.
 Gardens should generally be adjacent to existing gardens/amenity space to minimise the potential for overlooking and loss of privacy.
 The site has a relatively low PTAL and it is likely that some provision for residents car parking will be required.
 Proposals are encouraged to minimise car parking provision, and where on-street parking is provided this should be designed in a way that ensures the street scene/public realm is not dominated by car parking provision.
-Notes Site Reference K2 in Issues and Options consultation.
+Thames Water has indicated that upgrades to the water supply network may be required.
+Early liaison with Thames Water on this issue is required.